February 2, 2023

 Pulling the Finances Together

 You must obtain outside funding unless you’ve built significant wealth to finance your FEC.
 Getting a business loan requires a solid business plan with a thorough budget.
-A family entertainment center’s cost depends on the business you’re opening.
+The cost of a family entertainment center depends on the business you’re opening.

 A small business loan will allow you complete ownership and control over your FEC.
 Your other option is to try and find funding from venture capital investors.
 This protects your personal finances, but you’ll probably have to give up shares in the business.